Kaweees/robotics/deep-learning/neural-networks/Logits.md

 - $\mathbf{w}$ is a vector of weights
 - $\mathbf{x}$ is a vector of input features
 - $b$ is a scalar bias

+This affine transformation maps the vector input to the scalar pre-activation.